The regular lines of antigen-antibody

 5. Both neutralizing and non-neutralizing

-to their antigenic determinants, following the
+antigenic determinants, following the

 lines of the antigen-antibody interaction formula